szajakubiak/mairq/README.md

 ## Test device
+Before starting this project test device was build with the following specification:

 * Microcontroller: clone of the Adafruit Feather 32u4 with LoRa module (433 MHz version)

 * L80-M39 GPS module (UART)